By running Ranger, we complete a Kubernetes cluster which supports data security and is thus ready for production use:

 in env.sh

-to a MySQL connector jar file compatible with the MySQL database for Ranger.
+compatible with the database supported for Ranger.

 $ vi env.sh

-and collect all necessary files in the directory kubernetes/ranger
+Collect all necessary files in the directory kubernetes/ranger

 by executing the script build-k8s-ranger.sh